 I have type 1 diabetes since 2009, actively managing my diabetes and motivated to help others via peer support.
 The diagnosis of type 1 diabetes was the turning moment of my life.
 Being diagnosed as a kid not knowing much about diabetes, aggravated by not having a single type 1 peer made me distressed, guilty and isolated along with a feeling a wide range of other emotions.
 My family and my doctor were my prime support.
 Over time, I developed acceptance and effective management of my diabetes with insulin and carbohydrate counting.
-For years now Alhamdolillah I am maintaining a great HbA1c with thus minimizing the risk of long-term complications with Diabetes.
+For years now Alhamdolillah I am maintaining a great HbA1c with thus minimizing the risk of long-term complications with diabetes.
 I attribute this to constant monitoring, properly carbohydrate counting and taking my insulin on time.

 Joining Meethi Zindagi took me out of isolation towards a splendid life despite type 1 diabetes.
 I want everyone like me to live life to the fullest.
-I am a student of Nutrition and Dietetics and working with Meethi Zindagi as a Peer Leader since Jan 2018.
-I am the Team Leader of Meethi Zindagi's Islamabad chapter since Dec 2018.
-I provide nutrition education and support to my type 1 diabetes peers.
+I am a student of Nutrition and Dietetics and have worked with Meethi Zindagi as a Peer Leader.

 Peer support has such a positive impact on an individual.
 Although living with type 1 diabetes is a continuous struggle and challenge.
-Checking blood sugars calculating carbohydrates every time, packing strips and Diabetes supplies before going out feels daunting.
+Checking blood sugars calculating carbohydrates every time, packing strips and diabetes supplies before going out feels daunting.
 It becomes harder due to the mind-set of people in our society who perceive this as a self-inflicted disease which I have brought upon myself by eating sugar and sweets and not exercising.
-There is a lot of emotion that goes into managing Diabetes.
-I sometimes feel that Diabetes takes a toll on my body no matter how well I try to manage my blood sugar levels.
-I blame myself when things go wrong with my Diabetes.
-People usually say that "this seems tough", "we can't prick ourselves" but they don't realize that this is the only choice we have and insulin isn't a choice or solution it is my life support.
+There is a lot of emotion that goes into managing diabetes.
+I sometimes feel that diabetes takes a toll on my body no matter how well I try to manage my blood sugar levels.
+I blame myself when things go wrong with my diabetes.
+People usually say: "this seems tough" or "we can't prick ourselves" but they don't realize that this is the only choice we have and insulin isn't a choice or solution it is my life support.
 However, I don't let this diabetes win over me.
 What people don't know about diabetes is that it's the leading cause of self-awareness, persistence, courage, understanding, compassion and empathy, and I overcame the fear of needles and have realized how strong I am to fight this battle with type 1 diabetes.
-Not escaping & realizing that diabetes is not a disease it is a lifestyle and it's a part of me.
+Not escaping & realizing that diabetes is not a disease rather it is a lifestyle and it's a part of me.

 Everyone can give up, it's the easiest thing in the world to do.
 But to hold it together is true strength.
 Don't let anyone tell you that you're a bad diabetic, they haven't walked in our shoes and they don't know how hard it is to manage.
 I have managed to go so well with diabetes as I have learned and accepted that type 1 diabetes is not about perfection it's about the effort that brings real change.
-To my diabetes! you are a beautiful irony to me the very thing that tried to destroy me, but instead made me stronger.
+To my diabetes! you are a beautiful irony to me, the very thing that tried to destroy me but instead made me stronger.